yast/ycp-killer/README.md

   - library/sequencer/doc/examples/example2.ycp
   # This include file is not self-contained and can't be converted now.
   - library/packages/src/include/packages/common.ycp

+# A hash that maps include files that are not standalone into files in whose
+# context they should be compiled in ("wrappers").
+#
+# All paths here are in the new structure.
+#
+# Default: {}
+include_wrappers:
+  src/include/network/isdn/config.ycp: src/modules/ISDN.ycp
+  src/include/network/lan/wireless.ycp: src/clients/lan.ycp
+  src/include/network/lan/bridge: src/clients/lan.ycp

 # A list of module's exported directories.
 These are added to include path and
 # module path of YaST modules that depend on this module when compiling them